lexnederbragt/MBV3070-H19/0_Variables_Types.md

 NOTE: python scripts should be saved with the file ending .py.

-Q: What happened in the command window?
+Question: What happened in the command window?
-Q: try changing something in the file, save it and run again.
+Question: try changing something in the file, save it and run again.
 What happens?

 Note: for the rest of the exercise we will work in the interactive shell.